jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 Returns `1` if the current CPU supports the AES256-GCM implementation, and `0` if it doesn't.

 The library must have been initialized with `sodium_init()` prior to calling this function.

+## Combined mode

+In combined mode, the authentication tag and the encrypted message are stored together.
+This is usually what you want.

 ```c
 int crypto_aead_aes256gcm_encrypt(unsigned char *c,